IMBalENce/AstroEBSD/README.md

 #### gen/bReadEBSP.m

-Added functionality for reading patterns from an HDF5 file of shape as mentioned above (from HyperSpy).
+Added functionality for reading patterns from an HDF5 file of shape as mentioned above (from HyperSpy or Matlab).
 The script then needs to check the mode (needs `InputUser` structure) and the get the pattern's location in the grid (needs `Data_InputMap`).
 Because of this, I have had to send these in wherever this function is called.

 #### start_AstroEBSD.m